 The palace houses various artefacts of the Mahatma and his wife but access to most of the rooms housing them was restricted/not allowed.
 In the rooms where visitors are allowed and things are on display, it is hard to not imagine the past, the times of the pre-independence India.
 The various paper-cuttings talking about the movement and the situation back then only helped my imagination go wild.

 As I walked from the front side of the building to the back, I discovered that there was an old part of it too.
 One that had a charm about it.
 And even though the part of the building I had spent time in already, was impressive, I seemed to like this side of the palace.
-The woodwork partly resembled the Naggar Palace we had been to some time back, only a little less colorful.
+The woodwork partly resembled the Naggar Palace we had been to some time back, only a little less colourful.

 I spent some more time walking through the corridor of the beautiful mansion, wowed by the immaculately done every inch of the place.
 From the floor to the high roofs to the huge glass windows to the beautiful pillars, every single thing was so perfectly done.
-There were of course signs of ageing too but then, those are the things that add to the charm of historic places.
+There were, of course, signs of ageing too but then, those are the things that add to the charm of historic places.

 After spending more than half a day at the palace as I walked out through one of its many walkways I could not help but smile.
 It had indeed been a wonderful day.